 Although there is no cure, medications and therapy can be used to help with some symptom of MD.
 The prognosis depends on the type of MD the individual suffers from.

 If the symptoms of your muscular dystrophy meet the requirements of the Social Security Administration’s (SSA) disability listing for MD (listing 11.13), you will be automatically approved for disability.
-There are two alternate sets of requirements in the SSA’s listing, which was updated in 2017.
+There are two alternate sets of requirements in the SSA’s listing.

 The first is that you have severe and ongoing “disorganization” of your ability to use your muscles in two of your extremities (arms or legs) that causes chronic difficulty with your ability either to stand up from a seated position, to balance while standing or walking, or to use your arms affectively.